EzCE/ScreenSaver-CE/README.md

 To test your animation, you can use the **bin/output.8xp** file in your animation's directory produced when building with `make`.

-To build the entire project (including all animations), you can also run run `make` from the main project directory.
+To build the entire project (including all animations), you can also run `make` from the main project directory.